vileincorp/Agriculture-Production-and-Climate-Change/README.md

 -- Could we Predict future Production based on variance in these patterns?

-The goal of this project is to help farmers and climate scientists discover the best way to grow the right crops to grow in a changing climate, aswell as Entrepneaurs and Business' articualte their investment positioning for the future, when produce types we take for granted, might be harder to grow.
+The goal of this project is to help farmers and climate scientists discover the best way to grow the right crops to grow in a changing climate, aswell as Entrepneaurs and Business articualte their investment positioning for the future, when produce types we take for granted, might be harder to grow.

 Business Understanding: